ryandoyle/sys_assert/README.md

 Think of your system as running the codebase. sys_assert will *assert* on tests about the system.

 # Test What?
 What can sys_assert test on?
-At the moment it is:
+At the moment it is
 * Exit codes
 * Stdout
 * File content, permissions and ownership
 * Processes
 * Services
 * And More! (when I implement them)

 # Running Tests

 There are three ways that sys_assert can test your system
 * In a pipeline
 * By letting sys_assert run the script/command
 * Running in a standalone mode, asserting a system after something has run

 ## Pipeline
 Pipeline mode feels like the right way to do the test.
 The only disadvantage is the exit code cannot be determined.